 By the time Friday rolls around, it can be hard to plan an epic backcountry weekend.
 You love getting out there, but between planning and packing, a backpacking trip might not be in the cards.
-But just because you’re not carrying your tent on your back doesn’t mean you can’t sleep under the stars.
+However, car camping can offer an easier and just as satisfying reward, with a lot more comfort.
 After waking up well-rested on your 4-inch air mattress and enjoying a gourmet breakfast on your two-burner stove, the possibilities are just about endless.
 Explore granite faces, log long miles on your trail runners, or catch the sun’s last rays from a rocky summit before returning to your little camp paradise.
-Car camping is not just for beginners or Sprinter-equipped hardos.
 Use these 14 car camping tips for an epic weekend of the four-wheeled variety.

 Pre-Arrival Car Camping Tips